-Note that the maximum number of events that will be transmitted within a single invocation of this operation, along with the amount of time a supplier of a sequence of Structured Events will accumulate individual events into the sequence before invoking this operation, are controlled by QoS property settings as described in Section 2.5.5, "Notification QoS Properties," on page 2-37.
+Note that the maximum number of events that will be transmitted within a single invocation of this operation, along with the amount of time a supplier of a sequence of Structured Events will accumulate individual events into the sequence before invoking this operation, are controlled by QoS property settings as described in "Notification QoS Properties" on page 2-40.

-In reality there are two types of objects that will support the SequencePushConsumer interface: an object representing an application which receives sequences of Structured Events, and a SequenceProxyPushConsumer (defined in the CosNotifyChannelAdmin module) associated with an event channel, which receives sequences of Structured Events from a supplier on behalf of the channel.
-For the first type of object, the implementation of the push_structured_events operation is application-specific, and is intended to be supplied by application developers.
+In reality there are two types of objects that will support the push_structured_events operation is application specific, and is intended to be supplied by application developers.
 For the second type of object, the behavior of the operation is tightly linked to the implementation of the event channel.
-Basically, it is responsible for applying any filters that have been registered by with the SequenceProxyPushConsumer to each event in each sequence it receives, then either discarding each event or forwarding it to each proxy supplier within the channel depending on whether or not the event passed the filter.
+Basically, it is responsible for applying any filters that have been registered by with the